 Here is a comprehensive guide to yoga courses in India.

-Tracing the Evolutionary Journey of Yoga in India
+Tracking The Historical Evolution of Yoga in India

 The history of yoga is conventionally categorized into four eras or periods by scholars across the ages.